 The proposal stage is where specific ideas start.
-A proposal is, like today, an issue on the lang-team repository.
+To make a new proposal, open an "Initiative Proposal" issue on the lang-team repository.
 It should include:

 - Motivation and general idea

 - Enough detail to understand the problem and some sense of how it might be solved